QuiLL: An LLM-Based Vulnerability Assessment Framework for the Wild: Results and Analysis

-Figure~\ref{fig:merged-bar} demonstrates that substantial improves improves both predictive accuracy and reasoning reliability in vulnerability detection when supplemented with contextual examples through FS prompting.
-Across all models, the proportion of correct predictions with correct reasoning (CP-CR) is consistently higher in FS than in Zero-Shot (ZS) settings.
+The proportion of correct predictions with correct reasoning (CP-CR) is consistently higher in FS than in ZS settings but remains below 40\% for all models.

 For instance, GPT-4 achieves the highest CP-CR percentage at 32.8\% in FS, compared to only 22\% in ZS.
-Comparable gains are observed for Qwen2.5-Coder and Phi-4, which reach 31.3\% and 25.0\% CP-CR in FS, but drop to 22.0\% and 18.8\% in ZS, respectively.
+Similar improvements are observed for Qwen2.5-Coder and Phi-4, which reach 31.3\% and 25.0\% CP-CR in FS, but drop to 22.0\% and 18.8\% in ZS, respectively.
+This indicates a notable dependence on contextual examples for reliable reasoning Despite improvement, the result indicate that even the strongest models frequently misclassify or provide flawed justifications.

+A key factor in this regard may be model hallucination, whereby a model generates fluent output unsupported by facts or inputs \cite{alansari2026large}.
+LLMs are next word predictors, they cannot reliably backtrack, and early mistakes in reasoning can propagate to the final answer \cite{song2026large}.
+Shen et al. also demonstrate that LLMs may arrive at correct answers while relying on reasoning paths that are inconsistent or irrelevant, highlighting that such explanations can be post hoc rationalizations rather than causally grounded reasoning \cite{shen2025faithcot}.

+For the case of vulnerability detection, this limitation is not acceptable as this task requires precise semantic understanding (control/data flow) of code and reasoning capabilities that LLMs thus far approximate imperfectly.

+The performance of LLMs also varies widely due to scale and design.
+As parameter count increases, model capabilities improve, following predictable mathematical patterns referred to as \textit{scaling laws} \cite{kaplan2020scaling}.
+The parameter count of proprietary models like GPT-4 and Gemini has not been officially disclosed.
+However, an estimated count demonstrates that GPT-4 has parameters in the trillions \cite{wiki_gpt4_2024} whereas Qwen2.5-Coder has 14 billion parameters \cite{hui2024qwen2}, which we believe explains the observed difference in their performance.

+A key observation is that contextual augmentation improves performance but does not fundamentally resolve reasoning quality.
+In ZS settings models often fail to predict and reason correctly, particularly on vulnerable code samples.
+It does not yield the level of reliability required for vulnerability detection in real-world.
+Models frequently produce correct answer yet incorrect reasoning (CP–ICR) or fail to precisely localize vulnerabilities.
+In safety critical areas, such response can lead to false confidence and unsafe decisions.

+Our results indicate that, although LLMs demonstrate promise in vulnerability detection, their current levels of reasoning consistency and interpretability falls far short of the requirements for unsupervised deployment in real-world security pipelines.